Next Generation or Packet Filter Firewall?

-Packet Filter Firewalls are the first-generation firewalls, they provided the main protection to organizations when the internet was in its infancy and they still have some basic used within an organization's network but not as the main "gateway keeper".
-Although they played an important role in securing the network they don't have the ability to protect it against the latest attacks, interesting enough there are many packet inspection firewalls functioning as the only network security solution in the business's environment today, the main reason for that is that many small businesses rely on the SMB modem\router provided by the ISP which includes firewall functionality.
-Although this device offers all services necessary to get your business online it by no means was designed to provide a smart, reliable firewall services against advanced threats.
-Put it this way, the firewall security services it provides are the basic packet filter solution where it blocks or allows traffic based simply on the type of port, that was the type of attacks hackers used in the in the late 90s, not to say that packet filter firewall are useless in today's environment as they have their function within the organization but they certainly don't offer real protection when deployed at the gateway level.
+Packet Filter Firewalls are the first-generation firewalls.
+They provided the main protection to organizations when the internet was in its infancy.
+They still have some basic used within an organization's network but not as the primary "gateway keeper."
+Although they played an essential role in securing the network, they can't protect it against the latest attacks; interesting enough many packet inspection firewalls are functioning as the only network security solution in the business's environment today, the main reason for that is that many small businesses rely on the SMB modem\router provided by the ISP which includes firewall functionality.
+Although this device offers all services necessary to get your business online is by no means was designed to provide smart, reliable firewall services against advanced threats.
+Put it this way, the firewall security services it offers are the basic packet filter solution where it blocks or allows traffic based merely on the type of port, that was the type of attacks hackers used in the late 90s, not to say that packet filter firewall are useless in today's environment as they have their function within the organization.
+Still, they certainly don't offer real protection when deployed at the gateway level.

 Application Firewalls or Next Generation (NG) Firewalls.
-They provide all services packet firewall offers with extra layer of intelligence and deeper visibility as they look deeper into the packet to understand the type of traffic and applications flowing through, that information allows the administrator to create applications and web access control rules not possible with simple packet inspections.
-It is very common for administrators managing next generation firewalls to implement security services blocking certain websites, or websites categories.
+They provide all services packet firewall offers with an extra layer of intelligence and deeper visibility.
+They look deeper into the packet to understand the type of traffic and applications flowing through.
+That information allows the administrator to create applications and web access control rules impossible with simple packet inspections.
+It is widespread for administrators managing next-generation firewalls to implement security services blocking certain websites or websites categories.
 Another important benefit of next generation firewalls is their ability to add more security services on top of gateway packet inspections, meaning you can add Intrusion Prevention Services (IPS) and Intrusion Detection Services (IDS) to monitor and analyze traffic within your network even if it's not intended to go to the web.
-This is very important because a malware infection can originate from your network by a user using an infected thumb drive causing the virus to spread internally.
-For all the techies out there applications firewalls work at layer 3,4,5, and 7 of the OSI model, that's why they can provide web application control services.
+This is very important because malware infection can originate from your network by using an infected thumb drive, causing the virus to spread internally.
+For all the techies out there, applications firewalls work at layer 3,4,5 and 7 of the OSI model, that's why they can provide web application control services.

-Now that you know the most important firewall differentiators I hope you implement a Next Generation Firewall in your organization, knowing the main difference of course is not all needed for a successful implementation.
+Now that you know the essential firewall differentiators, I hope you implement a Next-Generation Firewall in your organization; understanding the main difference is not all needed for a successful implementation.
 You still have to decide the deployment type for your firewall, the vendor you'll select, and type of firewall model you'll need, and even the security services you'll like to add.